-Policy # 00131 Original Effective Date: 03/25/2002 Current Effective Date: 05/01/2024
+Policy # 00131 Original Effective Date: 03/25/2002 Current Effective Date: 03/10/2025

-Scale.
+Thomas and colleagues (2021) reported the results of the Home Interventions and Light therapy for the treatment of Vitiligo Trial (Hi-Light Vitiligo Trial), an RCT which evaluated the comparative safety and effectiveness of a topical corticosteroid (TCS) and handheld NB-UVB therapy for the management of active limited vitiligo.
+The trial compared TCS (mometasone furoate 0.1% ointment) alone, NB-UVB alone, and TCS combined with NB-UVB.
+The primary outcome was treatment success at 9 months at a target patch assessed using the participant-reported Vitiligo Noticeability Scale.
 Target patch treatment success was noted in 17% (TCS alone), 22% (NB-UVB alone), and 27% (combination treatment) of participants.
 An adjusted between-group difference of 10.9% (95% CI, 1.0% to 20.9%; p=0.032; number needed to treat = 10) showed that combination treatment was superior to TCS alone.
 NB-UVB alone was not superior to TCS with an adjusted between-group difference of 5.2% (95% CI, 4.4% to 14.9%; p=0.29; number needed to treat = 19).
-Participants with greater than 75% adherence to treatment were more likely to achieve treatment success but experienced a loss of effects once treatment response.
+Participants with greater than 75% adherence to treatment were more likely to achieve treatment success but experienced a loss of effects once treatment stopped.
+The results showed that combination therapy was more likely to produce improved treatment response.
 However, combination therapy was only successful in about one quarter of participants.
 Although 517 participants were randomized, primary outcome data was only available for 370 participants.
 Attrition rates were similar in all three treatment arms.
 Most attrition occurred in the first 3 months of follow-up.
 Many leaving the trial said they did so because they could not commit the time required for the treatment.
 The high attrition rate left this trial insufficiently powered to provide precise confidence limits for the outcomes.